Jim Sterk: San Diego State

 Sterk left Washington State to become the athletic director at San Diego State.
-During his time San Diego State, the athletic program improved on various levels, including their basketball team having a streak of 72 sold-out games and their football team going 11-3 and beating Cincinnati in the Hawaii Bowl in his final year.
+During his time San Diego State, the athletic program improved on various levels, including their basketball team having a streak of 72 sold-out games and their football team going 11–3 and beating Cincinnati in the Hawaii Bowl in his final year.

 Missouri

 On September 1, 2016, Sterk became the athletic director for Missouri.
-Former San Diego State player Marshall Faulk commended the hiring, Under Sterk's watch, Missouri has advanced academically with its athletic teams.
+Former San Diego State player Marshall Faulk commended the hiring.
+Under Sterk's watch, Missouri has advanced academically with its athletic teams.
 On July 26, 2021, Sterk announced that he would step down as athletic director for Missouri and would leave once his replacement was found.

+Western Washington

+After returning to San Diego State as a planned giving special consultant in 2022, Sterk became athletic director at his alma mater, Western Washington University, in 2023.

 Personal life

 Sterk is married to his wife, Debi, and they have three daughters together: Ashley, Amy and Abby.